GaloisInc/csaf/examples/README.md

 # CSAF Examples

-The code in these examples are licensed under a standard [BSD 3-Clause License](../LICENSE.txt) unless otherwise noted.
+The code in these examples is licensed under a standard [BSD 3-Clause License](../LICENSE.txt) unless otherwise noted.

 - [F-16](#f-16)